The Garden Party! #NicGoesToSeoul Day 2

 NAMI ISLAND

 I didn't anticipate that Nami Island is a legit island that you need to ride a boat to reach it!
-I thought you just have to ride a car then there's a bridge, and poof!
+I thought you just had to ride a car, then there's a bridge, and poof!
 You are transported to the magical paradise of Naminara Republic!
-But obviously that's not how you go to this half-moon shaped islet!
-Aside from riding a cruise, you can also reach the island via Zipline!
-I mean I would love to try this but my health insurance isn't international, so... 🥹🤣
+But obviously that's not how you go to this half-moon-shaped islet!
+Aside from riding a cruise, you can also reach the island via a zipline!
+I mean, I would love to try this, but my health insurance isn't international, so... 🥹🤣

 A couple of weeks ago this was snow.